Can I take the courses in a different order to what is specified in the handbook?

 Do I need to pay the full amount of the programme in one instalment?

 Students are charged fees as they enrol for courses.
 Assuming you take the 3 year route, then we highly recommend students enrol for semester 1, year 1 courses to begin with.
-You will therefore be charge only for those two courses, until you enrol for additional courses in semester 2.
+You will therefore be charged only for those two courses, until you enrol for additional courses in semester 2.
 Please contact student finance for more details on how to set up a payment plan.

 Do my qualifications meet the requirements of the programme?